OUR POOL DONATION FOR

 Lots of things happening and major accomplishments in the past 2 weeks!
 Trenches were dug for the gas, electric, water and sewer lines.
 All piping has been installed and inspected.
 The concrete slab for the pool house was formed and poured.
 The additional concrete pad for the pool equipment was poured at the same time.
 All necessary plumbing lines were stubbed in the pool house slab for the bathroom.
 All this work by donation!

-All the trenches for the utilities were backfilled and trenching for the pool piping was completed.
+All the trenches for the utilities were backfilled and trenching for the pool piping was started.
 We will now be able set up the pool equipment on the new slab!

 Check out the photos below